dentarg/auth0-blog/_posts/2016-11-18-different-ways-to-implement-multifactor.markdown

 - TOTP
 ---

 **TL;DR:** Multifactor authentication involves providing an extra layer of security by ensuring users provide more than one piece of information for identification.
-More information about [Multifactor Authentication (MFA) can be found here](https://auth0.com/docs/multifactor-authentication)
+It typically requires a combination of something the user knows (such as pins, passwords, secret questions) and something the user has (such as cards, hardware tokens, phone).
+Worthy of note is that two-factor authentication is the most used type of multifactor authentication (MFA).
+More information about [Multifactor Authentication (MFA) can be found here](https://auth0.com/docs/multifactor-authentication).

-In this article we will go over the different ways to implement multifactor and shed more light on how they work.
+In this article we will go over why we should implement multifactor authentication and the different ways to implement it.

+## Why should we implement Multifactor Authentication?

+There have been several cases of stolen and hacked passwords.
+Systems with just simple username and password combinations getting hacked have been on the rise.
+In this situation, implementing multifactor authentication will prevent hackers from gaining access to your accounts even if your password is stolen.
+The extra layer of protection that **MFA** offers ensure that your account is more secure!

 ## What are the different ways to implement Multifactor?